Family Medical Leave Act

 The FMLA has had a significant impact on workplaces ensuring employees are able to keep their jobs when faced with a medical issue.
 Employers can face challenges in determining when the FMLA applies.
 As a result, both parties should educate themselves on the rules and consult an attorney.

 Photo by Parshva Shah on Unsplash

 Or send us a message:

-For more information on our Family Medical Leave Act services, or to speak with an experienced NYC Family Medical Leave Act attorney Contact Us
+For more information on our Family Medical Leave Act services, or to speak with an experienced Family Medical Leave Act attorney Contact Us